“The food you eat can be either the safest and most powerful form of medicine or the slowest form of poison.”

 CPENA: Canadian Parenteral Enteral Nutrition Association

-CPENA is a national, independent, non-profit organization promoting support and dialogue among consumers of home parenteral and enteral nutrition and their families, as well as, health service professional and organizations in this field.
+CPENA is a national, independent, non-profit organization.
+This organization promotes support and dialogue among consumers of home parenteral and enteral nutrition.
+In addition, help and information is also available to users families, as well as health service professional in this field.

 The association’s objectives are to enhance the quality of life of patients requiring home parenteral or enteral nutritional support.

-CPENA facilitate contact and interaction amongst patients and their families and promotes awareness of home Parenteral Enteral Nutrition (PEN) issues to foster better understanding of individual needs.
+CPENA facilitate contact and interaction amongst patients and their families.
+Furthermore, CPENA promotes awareness of home Parenteral Enteral Nutrition (PEN) issues to foster better understanding of individual needs.

 These objectives are based on the understanding that effective support of home PEN consumers depends on the collaboration and cooperation of all members of the home PEN community – physicians, nurses, pharmacists, dieticians, home care professionals, suppliers, and public policy makers.